chauff/cse1500-web-transcripts/Assignment-3.md

 ## 5. Optional: Heroku deployment

-Well done!
-If you have reached this point, you have a fully functioning game.
-To make your game accessible to the public, it needs to be deployed somewhere (locahost only goes so far). **This is an optional step.**
+**Well done!** If you have reached this point, you have a fully functioning game.
+To make your game accessible to the public, it needs to be deployed somewhere - `locahost:3000` only goes so far. **This is an optional step.**

-For short-term deployments (a few minutes/hours), e.g. to let your fellow study colleagues play your game, a quick solution is [ngrok](https://ngrok.com/) - you can run your server on localhost and expose it through a public URL.
+For short-term deployments (a few minutes/hours), e.g. to let your fellow study colleagues play your game, a quick solution is [ngrok](https://ngrok.com/) - you can run your server on localhost and expose it through a public URL. *Please don't run any privacy-sensitive app this way.*

 That though is not a solution for an actual deployment.
-Heroku (among others) is.
+[Heroku](https://www.heroku.com/) (among other platforms) is.
 Heroku is a cloud platform that has a free account tier, suitable for Web applications without a lot of traffic.
 You can deploy a node.js application following their [instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 ### 3.1)

-Deploy your app in Heroku according to the instructions linke above.
+Deploy your app in Heroku according to the instructions linked above.

 ### 3.2)

 Once you have deployed your app, head over to CSE1500's Brightspace, go to *Discussions* and the forum **DEPLOYED GAMES**.
 Add the URL of your deployed app!

+### 3.3)

+Play some apps of your fellow study colleagues!